 – Dr. Seuss

 As semi-aquatic animals, turtles are symbols of transformation.
-All of life originated in the sea, and eventually, some creatures made their way to land, including the turtle.
+All life originated in the sea, and eventually, some creatures made their way to land, including the turtle.

 Diving into Your Subconscious